-Ultimate realisation of principal balances, which are due in 2018, depends on the performance of ABPAH's underlying trading group and the ability of the UK-wide ports and transport segment to generate cash flows.
-For the year ended 31 December 2015 the ABPAH group had consolidated EBITDA, calculated in accordance with the group's credit facilities, of £317.6m and cash generated by operations of £337.8m.
-The group's five year plan indicates that this strong performance is forecasted to continue in the future.
+Ultimate realisation of principal balances depends on the performance of ABPAH's underlying trading group and the ability of the UK-wide ports and transport operation to generate cash flows.
+For the year ended 31 December 2016 the ABPAH group had consolidated EBITDA, calculated in accordance with the group's credit facilities, of £306.7m and cash generated by operations of £299.0m.
+The group's five year plan indicates that a strong performance is forecast to continue in the future.

-The directors believe that there are no other areas of the company's accounting policies involving a high degree of judgement or complexity nor are there any areas where assumptions and estimates are significant to the financial statements.
+Management believe that there are no other areas of the company's accounting policies involving a high degree of judgement or complexity nor are there any areas where assumptions and estimates are significant to the financial statements.